aoeivux/nvchad/README.md

 # 💤 nvchad

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+A starter template for nvchad.
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.

 ![HomePage](Screenshots/homepage.png)